Editing a Program

 True |

-Allow modifying an existing .i64.
-Raises FileExistsError when False and the file exists.
+Allow modifying an existing database/project.
+Raises FileExistsError when False and it exists.
 Logs a warning when True. |

 timeout |